 Jesus discourse about the end times – A Tale of Two Questions – Matthew 24:1-30 and Luke 21:5-28

-Why I think Jesus returns only once and when He does that everyone sees Him.
+Why I think Jesus returns only once and when He does that everyone will see Him.

 (All Scriptures cited come from the NIV2011 version of the Bible)